CollusW/ArraySim/README.md

 ## File descriptions ##

 1. mainArraySimRxBF.m is the main entry file.
-2. Result folder include multi-antenna performance simulation result.
+2. Result folder include multi-antenna performance simulation result and the generated C-file for fixed weights.
+3. Toolkits folder stores some useful tools that relies on the main algorithms.

 ## Simulation result ##